chhoumann/bunnai/README.md

 # bunnai

-have ai write commit messages for you.
+have ai write commit messages for you in [lazygit](https://github.com/jesseduffield/lazygit).

+uses openai to generate commit message suggestions based on the diff between the current branch and master. then you can select a commit message from the list and use it to commit your changes.

 ## installation